sionpixley/DLL-Useful/Files/README.md

 	public string LastName { get; set; }
 	public bool HasGraduated { get; set; }

-	[OutputFormat("yyyy-MM-ddTHH:mm:ss.fff")]
+	// This attribute is optional, it sets the format for the Csv.Write method for this DateTime property [OutputFormat("yyyy-MM-ddTHH:mm:ss.fff")]
 	public DateTime?
 GraduationDate { get; set; }